 Third molars | 17-25 |

-Signs Your Child has a Loose Tooth:
+Signs Your Child Has a Loose Tooth:

 If you’re unsure if your child has a loose tooth, don’t be afraid to ask or dive in and see for yourself.
 Here are some signs that your child is losing their baby teeth:

-Gaps in teeth – As baby teeth are lost, gaps or spaces may appear between the teeth.
+Gaps in Teeth – As baby teeth are lost, gaps or spaces may appear between the teeth.
 This occurs when a baby tooth falls out before the permanent tooth erupts.

-Shifting of teeth – The movement of one tooth can affect the positioning of neighboring teeth.
+Shifting of Teeth – The movement of one tooth can affect the positioning of neighboring teeth.
 You may notice a slight shift in the alignment of teeth as the permanent tooth starts to take its place.

 FAQs About Loose Teeth